joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-11-1-pumpkin-time.md

 $$\left(\left(\left(\left(\left(\left(4 + 0\right)\bmod 1 + 4\right)\bmod 2 + 4\right)\bmod 3 + 4\right)\bmod 4 + 4\right) \bmod 5 + 4\right) \bmod 6$$

-Coding this up, we have
+Coding this up, we have (using the minimal $N$ from the main problem)

 ```python
 N = 136231